jupiterbak/ayx-node/README.md

 </p>

-The library comes with the typescript SDK which can be used to access Alteryx Server APIs
+The repository implements a typescript SDK which can be used to interact with the Alteryx Server APIs.
+It is compatible with linux, windows and MacOS.

 [![SDK](https://img.shields.io/badge/SDK-full%20documentation-%23009999.svg)](https://opensource.mindsphere.io/docs/mindconnect-nodejs/sdk/index.html)